master142/PHTA/README.md

 4. then go to PHT.py
 5. in line 7 you will see that there is somthing like this key = "your api key"
-6.here you will have to go to this website link:  https://opencagedata.com/dashboard#geocoding 7.scroll little down then you will see API keys
+6. here you will have to go to this website link:  https://opencagedata.com/dashboard#geocoding
+7. scroll little down then you will see API keys
-8.copy it and paste it "your api key:
+8. copy it and paste it "your api key:

 you can edit it by any way ex: nano, vim etc